Frequently Asked Questions

 In Eph.
 2:8-9, the Bible does say that, and we believe it is true.
 In Acts 2:37-41, the Bible also says that the first Christians’ sins were washed away when they were baptized.
 These ideas don’t contradict each other—they work together perfectly.
 When we have enough faith to do what God says, we will be baptized like he said we must.
 When we do, his grace takes away our sins completely and gives us the power to overcome sin in our daily lives!
+The taking away of sins is a work done by God, not by man!
 (See also James 2:14-26)

 Do you offer 'kids’ church'?

 We don’t, and here’s why: we think it’s important for everyone —including the kids—to know they are a valuable part of the church.
 Part of the way we teach that to our kids is by including them in worship with the adults.
 We do have age-segregated Bible classes, but everyone worships together.

 Do I have to dress up for church?

 That’s your decision.
 We don’t encourage anyone to dress up or dress down because the Bible tells us not to judge anyone —whether they’re dressed up or dressed down— based on their clothing.
 (See James 2:1-4)